Multi-Member LLC

 Definition

-LLC, Limited Liability Company, is a business entity formed by the state statute that offers liability protection to business owners.
+LLC, a Limited Liability Company, is a business entity formed by the state statute that offers liability protection to business owners.

 Having liability protection means that the owners are not personally liable for the debts and obligations of the LLC.
 That's what protects the owners' personal assets if something goes south in the business.